mputz86/plutus-personal-playground/README.md

 # Personal Playground

 Playground for my own personal experiments.

 Note: Heavily relies on source code in/from
 - [plutus](https://github.com/input-output-hk/plutus) repository
 - Especially the [use-cases](https://github.com/input-output-hk/plutus/tree/master/plutus-use-cases) project
 - Some code from [plutus-pioneer-program](https://github.com/input-output-hk/plutus-pioneer-program) was copied for easy reference (in `src/WeekXX` folders like in original repo)

+Sitenote: Just in case you are still looking for a stake pool, [BNR](https://blocknroll101.github.io/) is our.

 ## Setup `nix-shell` Env